Film Academy Courses

 The Ladima Foundation, with the support of the DW Akademie, offers comprehensive training, both online and on-site, in 7 key film disciplines, namely; Animation, Cinematography, Directing, Documentary Filmmaking, Editing, Producing, and Screenwriting.
 These courses have been developed and are taught by world-renowned industry experts, with a particular focus on the African environment and the feminist perspective.
 Browse our current course offerings below.

-Please note: Applications are currently closed, please keep an eye on our social media pages for news of our next intake later in 2021.
+Please note: Applications are currently closed, please keep an eye on our social media pages for news of our next intake.

 The Ladima Film Academy Induction Programme for Students

 The induction programme engages with the new students as soon as they come into the institution; helping them adjust and feel comfortable with their new learning environment (onsite or online learning), the ethos and culture of the institution, and provides an opportunity before the course work commences for them to build bonds with other students and faculty members.